matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 ## Proposal

+### Multiple receipts in a room

-This MSC proposes adding a new receipt type of `m.read.thread.private`, which is used for clients to sync the read status of each thread in a room.
+This MSC proposes allowing the same receipt type to exist multiple times in a room by adding a `context` parameter to reach receipt.

 The [`/receipt`](https://spec.matrix.org/v1.2/client-server-api/#post_matrixclientv3roomsroomidreceiptreceipttypeeventid)
 endpoint gains a new optional path part and becomes:

 `POST /_matrix/client/v3/rooms/{roomId}/receipt/{receiptType}/{eventId}/{context}`

+For backwards compatibility, a missing `context` is equivalent to an empty context.
+It is up to receipt types to define whether it is valid for them to have a `context`, it is invalid to provide a `context` for all currently known receipt types (`m.read`, `m.fully_read`, `m.read.private`).

+### A thread receipt type

+This MSC also proposes a new receipt type of `m.read.thread.private`, which is used for clients to sync the read status of each thread in a room.

 The `context` contains the thread that the read receipts belongs to (i.e. it should match the `event_id` contained within the `m.relates_to` of the event represented by `eventId`).
 This updates the unique tuple for receipts from `(room ID, user ID, receipt type)` to `(room ID, user ID, receipt type, context)`.
-For backwards compatibility, a missing `context` is equivalent to an empty context.
+A missing (or empty) `context` refers to the "main" timeline (or events which are not part of a thread).
+A client which understands threads is expected to only set the `m.read.thread.private` receipt type.

 Given a threaded message: